 Employment Opportunities—Join the growing Public Impact team!

-Public Impact is hiring a media, communications, and editorial assistant and an entry-level research analyst for summer 2018 start dates.
-Deadline to apply is March 30, 2018.
+Public Impact is hiring a part-time systems support associate for immediate or summer 2018 start date.
+Deadline to apply is June 29, 2018.

 Partnership for LA Schools—Slow & Steady Wins the Race

 Report examines the Partnership’s in-district turnaround model and its impact on student achievement.